Hi there, I’m David! Nice to meet you.

 I’m a Computer Science student at Karlsruhe Institute of Technology in Germany, specializing in Machine Learning and Computer Vision.

 I like to read a lot.
 My Kindle is essential.
-I read mostly biographies and non-fictional, business-related books, covering topics like Personal Growth, Psychology, Neuroscience etc. Here are some of my favorite books I’ve read so far.
+I read mostly biographies and non-fictional, business-related books, covering topics like Personal Growth, Psychology, Neuroscience etc. Here are some of my favorite books.
 During my daily commute I listen either to their Audible counterparts or to podcasts like The Tim Ferriss Show.

-I also like doing Yoga.
-It’s a good balance for sitting in front of a computer 12–15 hours a day and helps with correcting my posture.
-You know what they say, sitting is the new smoking.
-Furthermore, in 2018 I will compete in my first Tough Mudder, a 10-mile obstacle race through mud and ice-cold water.
-Setting myself a goal like this really has been a great motivation to get in the best shape of my life.
+I also enjoy practising Yoga.
+It’s a good balance for sitting in front of a computer for 8+ hours a day and helps with correcting my posture.
+My goal for 2018 is to be finally able to do the splits.
+What’s more, in 2018 I’ve competed in my first Tough Mudder, a 10-mile obstacle race through mud and ice-cold water.
+Setting myself goals like these really has been a great motivation to get in the best shape of my life, both physically and mentally.

-In the rare free time that is left I watch Game of Thrones.
-I absolutely love Game of Thrones.
-Not only is it a fantastic show, but it also contains many hidden psychological gems and may teach you one or two life lessons.
+I’m also a huge Game of Thrones nerd.
+Not only is it a fantastic show, but it also is intelligently written and contains many hidden psychological gems that may teach you one or two life lessons if you care to pay attention.
 I encourage you to convince yourself and watch a few of the videos analyzing the behavioral traits of some of the show’s most charismatic characters, e.g. this video, this one or this here.

 If you’re interested in talking with me, feel free to contact me on Twitter.